-This course is a concentrated study of choral, vocal or instrumental literature (both ensemble and solo), with an emphasis on music which would apply to a K-12 setting.
+This course is a concentrated study of choral, vocal or instrumental literature (both ensemble and solo), with an emphasis on music which would apply to a K12 setting.
 The student will develop and define criteria for choosing quality solo and ensemble literature, creating a practical bibliography specifically related to music for varying ages and levels of ability.
-This course can be tailed to fit the needs of either an instrumental or choral emphasis.
+The course will explore effective concert programming and rehearsal/teaching techniques for concert preparation.
+This course can be tailored to fit the needs of either an instrumental or choral emphasis.